dgraph-io/dgraph/wiki/content/enterprise-features/index.md

 ```bash
 dgraph acl info -a localhost:9180 -u groot -w alice -x simple_alice
 ```
+Above command will show information about user `groot`.
 ### Access Data Using a Client

 Now that the ACL data are set, to access the data protected by ACL rules, we need to